Continued from page 1

 Or we can characterize it as not “tech-forward” or some other way of saying nicely that digital technologies don’t play such a significant role in their firms.

 Yes.
-It sounds hard to say this, especially with gray hair, but it’s generational.
+It sounds harsh to say this, especially with gray hair, but it’s generational.
 As this next generation or the younger people in those firms take over the business, they challenge the idea of having a drawing phase, in essence saying “I’ve already done the thinking in 3D, why do I have to do that?”, it doesn’t make any sense to them because they weren’t grounded in an analog process.
 They go straight to BIM.
 They come out of school and want to go directly to Archicad.

 And those firms with tools and workflows oriented toward a drawing-centric process have the biggest change ahead of them – with both challenges and huge opportunities.